maitesin/resume/resume.md

 Experience
 ----------

-2016-Present
+2018-Present
+:   **Senior Backend Software Engineer at GlobalSign**

+    As part of my duties in GlobalSign I implemented new functionalities in the **High Performance Platform** that serve thousands of certificates per second, and I took care of the migration of backend storage from **MongoDB** to **PostgreSQL**.

+    Moreover, implemented a prototype of the system used in production running in **Kubernetes** to test the feasibility of a future migration.

+    I mentored multiple new-hires and had a highly involved role in the hiring process.

+2016-2018
 :   **Software Engineer at VCA Technology**

-    At VCA Technology I worked in several projects:

-    -A **network library** that allows the user to interact with **Boost ASIO** through the **std::stream** interface.
+    During my time at VCA Technology I created a **network library** that allows the user to interact with **Boost ASIO** through the **std::stream** interface, added **authentication** to the system, and designed the **configuration migration process**.

-    -A tool to **improve the toolchain** used internally to allow the usage of **clang-tidy** for the linting of our code.
-And a tool that allows to **switch between several versions of the toolchain** without having to change the environment.
+    In addition, I improved the in-house **toolchain** to use **clang-tidy** for the linting of our code and I lead the usage of **continuous integration** in order to improve the product delivered to the customer, and to reduce the time to market.

-    -**Backend development** of several activities regarding the extension and implementation of new features in the backend of the product such as **Authentication**, **Configuration migration process** and **GStreamer** sinks.

-    -Started the **integration testing** project that currently runs as part of the **continuous integration** system.

 2015-2016
 :   **Software Developer at Programming Research**

-    I have been working in a couple of projects during my time at Programming Research.
+    I worked in two projects during my time at Programming Research.

     -**Static analysis of code**: Checks if the code has some patterns that have an *undefined behaviour*, *unspecified in the Standard*, and/or *implementation-defined*.

     -**Dataflow analysis of code**: Checks the complexity of methods, pointer problems, memory handling, etc.

-    In addition, I had to take over two projects to refactor, maintain and add new features.

 2013-2015
 :   **Software Engineer at European Bioinformatics Institute**